werkkrew/freqtrade-strategies/strategies/solipsis/README.md

 **Solipsis is no longer the strategy I am using and will likely no longer be maintained.**

+**THE DEFAULT PARAMETERS ARE INTENTIONALLY BAD, HYPEROPTING THIS STRATEGY IS CONSISTERED REQUIRED.
+SEE NOTES BELOW**

 ## About Solipsis

 Solipsis is an evolution of the `Schism` series found in the `old/` folder.
 The basic idea was to override the Freqtrade base ROI functionality to stimulate a sticking buy signal to exploit the use of `ignore_roi_if_buy_signal` and stay in trades that are in an upward trend past where the static ROI table would have sold without having to design a really strong sell signal.
 This evolved into several other things using active trade data.